 In 2010, Bee Haven shifted down, selling most of our hives and our retail accounts to Northwoods Apiaries of Troy, Vermont.
 Bee Haven retained a handful of favorite apiaries in locations blessed by impressive basswood groves and an understory of honeysuckle and blackberry bramble, along with lots of sweet-smelling black locust stands.
 As more of Vermont's agricultural lands go the way of large scale gmo corn operations, or development, we're grateful for hives stashed in a handful of sweet, untended places, blessedly left to represent what used to be.

 Today we tend 150 hives and a large garden and we wild-craft from the woods.
-We utilize the European Union's Organic Beekeeping Protocol in our hives, which means we DO treat for varroa mite, using plant based acids, formic or oxalic, along with selective breeding through our queen-rearing practices.
-Any ingredients we need to source for our non-honey products, things like carrier oils, for instance, are ethically-sourced with the goals of fair trade and sustainability as priorities.
+We utilize the European Union's Organic Beekeeping Protocol in our hives, which means we DO treat for varroa mite, using plant based acids, formic or oxalic, and essential oils, along with selective breeding through our queen-rearing practice .
+Any ingredients we need to source for our non-honey products, things like carrier oils for instance, are ethically-sourced with priorities for being organic, fair trade and sustainable.